Talk about this article...

 November 01, 2021

-A HISTORY of citizen and professional science related to significant low reservoir levels at Glen Canyon National Recreation Area (Lake Powell).
+A HISTORY: Citizen and professional science related to significant low reservoir levels at Glen Canyon National Recreation Area (Lake Powell).

 After observing 60-years of reservoir management at Lake Powell, we present the following contradictions that have emerged:

-(2) A brim full reservoir, as occurred from 1983 to 1988 and from 1995 to 2000, essentially means there was no flood control capacity in the Colorado River Basin.
-This is a variance to the principles set forth in the Boulder Canyon Project Act of 1928, which mandated flood control as the primary management priority.
-It must be understood that if something goes wrong with the structural integrity of Glen Canyon Dam, and it becomes necessary to vacate the reservoir of water as quickly as possible to avoid a catastrophe, that it would take about 12 months to complete the evacuation process.
+(2) A brim full reservoir, as occurred from 1983 to 1988 and from 1995 to 1998, essentially means there was no flood control capacity in the Colorado River Basin, See: Vandivere et al., 1984 & Floods Reveal Water Policy Chaos; HCN, 1983.
+This is a variance to the principles set forth in the Boulder Canyon Project Act of 1928 (BCPA), which mandated flood control as the primary management priority.
+It must be understood that if something goes wrong with the structural integrity of Glen Canyon Dam, and it becomes necessary to vacate the reservoir of water as quickly as possible to avoid a catastrophe, that it would take about 12 to 16 months to complete the evacuation process.
 This means that dam safety is dependent upon perfect performance at all times and under all conditions.
-Yet, no human endeavor has ever matched the power of nature.
+Yet, no human endeavor can possibly control the extremes of nature.

-This clearly indicates that Reclamation manages Lake Powell for water storage and hydropower, which are the secondary and tertiary management priorities.
+This clearly indicates that Reclamation does not manage Lake Powell for flood control and dam safety.
+Rather, the priority operating criteria for Lake Powell is to maximize water storage and hydropower production, which are the secondary and tertiary management priorities of the BCPA.
 This is why the snowmelt of 1983 became an emergency situation at Glen Canyon Dam and caused by a reluctance to vacate the reservoir to safely accommodate inflows of 111,500 cfs (Burgi, 1984) and a 4-month snow melt volume of 15 million acre-feet.
 It is now reasonable to conclude that, had the volume been a five-month snow melt of 30 million acre-feet, as in 1884, Glen Canyon Dam would have been breached by the Colorado River (Swain, 2002).

 (3) One of the incidental purposes of Lake Powell is to settle and store entrained sediment and organic detritus.
 When Lake Powell elevations are low the stored sediment and organic detritus is mobilized by the Colorado River and carried further downstream toward Glen Canyon Dam (Pratson, 2008); this shortens the lifespan of this dam.
 This includes the stored sediment in the 125 side canyons, many of which are in close proximity of Glen Canyon Dam, such a Wahweap and Antelope canyons.
 When the sediment load in Lake Powell reaches 50%, the priority objectives of flood control and water storage are compromised (USGS, 1960).
 Or, when sediment reaches the elevation of the outlet tubes on the front face of Glen Canyon Dam, a dredging program must begin (Schultz, 1961).
 A reservoir losing storage capacity to sediment fill is the same as depleting the capacity of an aquifer to zero.
 You end up with nothing.

 (4) Erosion by a flowing Colorado River over exposed reservoir sediment mobilizes decaying organic matter and this becomes a water quality issue, especially for the aquatic species of the reservoir, and the aquatic species below Glen Canyon Dam.
 This would also be true for Hoover Dam and Lake Mead.
 The decay process of the organics decreases oxygen levels in the water column of the reservoir, and the odors of hydrogen sulfide emissions are most unpleasant, and the emissions of raw methane gas (odorless) from Lakes Powell and Mead does load the atmosphere with a significant greenhouse gas contribution (Dohrenwend, see presentations below).
+Reservoir-based hydropower is not clean, it is not safe, and it is not sustainable.
 See: Hydropower is likely to have no future on the Colorado.
 OTC.

 HUMAN HISTORY ASSETS